jkiesele/caloGraphNN/README.md

 # caloGraphNN

 Repository that contains minimal implementations of the graph neural network layers discussed in [arxiv:1902.07987].
+The code provided here is using tensorflow and or keras.
+For a pythontorch implementation, please refer to: https://github.com/rusty1s/pytorch_geometric

-All necessary functions are included in the individual python files.
+For tensorflow and keras, all necessary functions are included in the individual python files in this repository.
+No further dependencies are needed.
 The layers can be used analogously to tensorflow layers.
-Keras wrappers will follow.
 The bare layers can be found in caloGraphNN.py, and can be used in a similar way as bare tensorflow layers, and therefore can be easily implemented in custom DNN architectures.
 The source code for models described in the paper is in tensorflow_models.py for reference.